rclone/rclone/docs/content/docs.md

 This can be useful transferring files from dropbox which have been modified by the desktop sync client which doesn't set checksums of modification times in the same way as rclone.

-When using this flag, rclone won't update mtimes of remote files if they are incorrect as it would normally.

 ### --stats=TIME ###